New Jersey to replace stolen food and cash assistance benefits

 People are also reading…

-While the federal law covers benefits in the Supplemental Nutrition Assistance Program (SNAP), the state extended the refund program to the Temporary Assistance for Needy Families (TANF) program, and the General Assistance (GA) program, through the 2024 state budget.
+While the federal law covers SNAP benefits, the state extended the refund program to the Temporary Assistance for Needy Families program and the General Assistance program through the 2024 state budget.

 “We encourage anyone who has had their benefits stolen to report the theft and submit a claim as soon as they notice their benefits are missing, said Deputy Commissioner of Social Services Elisa Neira.
 "Reports can be completed online, by phone, or in-person at the local County Board of Social Services."